chetan6780/Complete-Preparation/Leetcode/README.md

 ### O(N) Time 2-pointers solution

 - We maintain 2 pointers, one at the start and one at the end.
-- We itterate over the array.
+- We iterate over the array.
   - If Sum if equal to target, return the indices.
   - else if sum is greater than target we decrement the end pointer.
   - else we increment the start pointer.